MI2DataLab/Semantic-metaNet/README.md

 # SeFNet: Bridging Tabular Datasets with Semantic Feature Nets

-This repository contains code and resources that can be used to reproduce the results presented in the "SeFNet: Bridging Tabular Datasets with Semantic Feature Nets".
+This repository contains code and resources that can be used to reproduce the results presented in the article "SeFNet: Bridging Tabular Datasets with Semantic Feature Nets".

 ## Reproducting results
 ### 0. Annotating datasets <br>